 Attendance at all classes is required.
 Attendance will be taken during class on a random basis.
-If you are marked absent on 30% or more of the days on which attendance is taken, you will take a cumulative (Units 1-13) essay exam for the final, and the final will count 50% of your course grade.
+If you are marked absent on 30% or more of the days on which attendance is taken, you will take a cumulative (Units 1-13) Problem solving type exam for the final, and the final will count 50% of your course grade.
+It will NOT be an open book or open notes exam.